Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

 The while on treatment strategy considers the measure of outcome variables taken only up to the occurrence of intercurrent events.
 The failures of primary outcome events should not be counted in the cumulative incidences $\mu_w^{\text{wo}}(t)$, $w = 1, 0$, if intercurrent events occurred.
 The difference in counterfactual cumulative incidences under this strategy is

 representing the difference in probabilities of experiencing primary outcome events without intercurrent events during $[0, t)$ under active treatment and placebo.
-The $\mu_w^{\text{wo}}(t)$ is also known as cause-specific cumulative incidence or subdistribution function \citep{geskus2011cause, lambert2017flexible}.
+The $\mu_w^{\text{wo}}(t)$ is also known as the cause-specific cumulative incidence or subdistribution function \citep{geskus2011cause, lambert2017flexible}.

-The while on treatment strategy is closely related to the competing risks models widely used in medical studies \citep{fine1999proportional, lau2009competing, andersen2012competing}.
-However, for causal interpretations, it is worth emphasizing that the hazard of $R(1)$ may differ from that of $R(0)$, leading to vast difference in the underlying features of individuals who have not experienced primary outcome events between treatment conditions until any time $0 \leq t \leq t^*$.
-Therefore, if the scientific question of interest is the impact of treatment on the primary outcomes, the estimand $\tau^{\text{wo}}(t)$ is hard to interpret if systematic difference in the risks of intercurrent events between the treatment conditions under comparison are anticipated \citep{latouche2013competing, han2023defining}.
-Under the multi-state model framework, let the original status, intercurrent events status and primary outcome events status be three compartments, then $\mu_w^{\text{wo}}(t)$ is the probability of being in the state of primary outcome events, whereas $\mu_w^{\text{cv}}(t)$ is the probability of being in either state of intercurrent events or primary outcome events under treatment condition $w$ \citep{buhler2023multistate}.
+The while on treatment strategy is closely related to the competing risks model, which is widely used in medical studies \citep{fine1999proportional, lau2009competing, andersen2012competing}.
+However, for causal interpretations, it is worth emphasizing that the hazard of $R(1)$ may differ from that of $R(0)$, leading to vast difference in the underlying features of individuals who have not experienced the primary outcome event between treatment conditions until any time $t \in \{0,t^*]$.
+When the scientific question of interest is the impact of treatment on the primary outcome event, the estimand $\tau^{\text{wo}}(t)$ is hard to interpret if systematic difference in the risks of intercurrent events between two treatment conditions under comparison is anticipated \citep{latouche2013competing, han2023defining}.

 \paragraph{Hypothetical strategy} The hypothetical strategy envisions a hypothetical clinical trial condition where the occurrence of intercurrent events is restricted in certain ways.
 By doing so, the distribution of potential outcomes under the hypothetical scenario can capture the impact of intercurrent events explicitly through a pre-specified criterion.
 We use $T'(w)$, $w = 1, 0$ to denote the time to the primary outcome event in the hypothetical scenario.
 The time-dependent treatment effect specific to this hypothetical scenario is written as